williamg-ritual/jsonformer/README.md

 # Jsonformer: A Bulletproof Way to Generate Structured JSON from Language Models.

+> NOTE: This fork of Jsonformer implemented with Crypten currently only supports the `string` scheme type

 ### Problem: Getting models to output structured JSON is hard

 ### Solution: Only generate the content tokens and fill in the fixed tokens